cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 ## Graphics Packs

-Please make sure to the read the descriptions and presets for every graphicPack that you consider using.{: .notice--danger}
+Please make sure to the read the descriptions and presets for every graphicPack that you consider using.
+{: .notice--danger}

 1. Open the Cemu application
 1. Right click on `The Legend of Zelda - Breath of the Wild`